Gastro-Esophageal Reflux (GERD) & Laryngopharyngeal Reflux (LPR)

 This may include testing by:

 - Otolaryngologists (aka, ENT for ear, nose and throat doctor)t: who can take an endoscopic view of your throat, voice box (larynx) and upper airway, and even the esophagus with a thin scope threaded through your nose.
 It is well tolerated and done in the doctor’s office and not under sedation.
-The Otolaryngologist may also suggest wearing a pH probe for 24 hours to record any acid reflux events and how high up they come.
+The Otolaryngologist may also suggest wearing a pH probe for 24 hours to record any acid and non-acid reflux events and how high up they come.
+To make the pH probe test more accurate in finding the higher up “throatburn” reflux, the doctor may be able to add impedance monitoring to measure the passage of material into the throat (Naftali, 2018).

 - Gastroenterologist (aka, GI or stomach doctor): who can also perform endoscopy of the esophagus and stomach, but this is done under sedation.
 The GI doctor may recommend further radiology testing and/or esophageal motility testing.
-For example then radiology exam called the Upper GI or Barium Swallow Study, can better assess the lower esophageal sphincter (LES) and test for reflux of barium.
+For example, the radiology exam called the Upper GI or Barium Swallow Study, can better assess the lower esophageal sphincter (LES) and test for reflux of barium.
+Some GI doctors have High Resolution Impedance Manometry (HRM) to better evaluate the esophagus, especially the upper esophageal sphincter (UES) function.
+(The UES is at the top of the esophagus and is a sphincter that remains contracted/closed at rest).
+Babaei, et al. (2015) found that when they put liquid directly into the esophagus to simulate a reflux event, the people with LPR/SERD had abnormal reactions.
+Their upper esophageal sphincter relaxed (opened), rather than the normal response of contracting (closing) and swallowing in response to the sudden infusion of liquid into the esophagus.

 - Speech-Language Pathologist (SLP) who specializes in voice can evaluate for LPR symptoms and help treat the voice related issues.